chartbeat-labs/textacy/docs/source/quickstart.md

 Okay, let's not *actually* analyze my ramblings on social media...

 Instead, let's consider a more complicated dataset: a compressed JSON file in the mostly-standard "lines" format, in which each line is a separate record with both text data and metadata fields.
-As an example, we can use the "Capitol Words" dataset integrated into textacy (see :ref:`api-reference-datasets` for details).
+As an example, we can use the "Capitol Words" dataset integrated into textacy (see [Datasets](api_reference/datasets) for details).
 The data is downloadable from the [textacy-data GitHub repository](https://github.com/bdewilde/textacy-data/releases/tag/capitol_words_py3_v1.0>).

 ```pycon
 >>> records = textacy.io.read_json(